| |

 But things go wrong when Lindsey finds a clown costume hanging from a tree outside.
 But even worse, it’s not just the costume.
 It’s a body.

 Lindsey must work with her friends, family, and neighbors to figure out who was killed in her yard.
-And why!
+And why?

 A Killer Maize by Paige Shelton

-This is book #4 in the Farmer’s Market series.
+This is book #4 in the Farmer’s Market series by Paige Shelton.
 It’s county fair season, and our main character Becca Robbins is there to sell some of her handmade jam.
 But she has a run in with her ex husband, who is operating a shooting range at the event.
 When a body is found with a gunshot wound, the county fair is declared a crime scene and Becca can’t help but notice some sketchy behavior from her ex.
 She’s determined to figure out who the murderer is, before she becomes their next target.

 A Waffle Lot of Murder by Lena Gregory